 Carpooling is one of the most common and convenient forms of ridesharing, usually involving two or more commuters (including the driver).
 Often more casual than other commute options, drivers can use their own vehicle and often work out an informal arrangement with other riders to divide up costs such as gas and parking.
-Carpools can use the HOV-2 or HOV-3 lanes as well as the 495 and 95 Express HOT lanes if there are 3 or more people in the vehicle – remember to use the E-ZPass Flex to drive in these lanes for free.
+Carpools can use the I-66 Express Lanes, as well as the 495 and 95 Express HOT lanes if there are three or more people in the vehicle–remember to use the E-ZPass Flex to drive in the lanes for free.
 While carpools cannot use a transit benefit to cover commuting costs, new riders can take advantage of Commuter Connections’ Pool Rewards program to earn money for switching from driving alone.

 A form of carpooling, slugging is another way for people to get to and from work quickly and efficiently.
 Slugging gives both riders and drivers a flexible option without committing to a set commute schedule.
 Drivers pick up riders at certain points such as Park and Ride lots so they can access the HOV lanes while riders get a free ride to work for providing HOV access to the driver.
 Check out slug-lines.com to see more details about how slugging works, slug line stops and even slugging “etiquette.”

 For commuters that live 15 or more miles from work and have a consistent work schedule, vanpooling is a great opportunity for employees heading to the same or nearby locations.
-Vans typically hold 5-15 passengers including a driver and are often organized through a third party company such as Enterprise Rideshare or vRide.
-Vanpool commuters are able to use their transit benefit to cover their monthly costs, up to $255.
+Vans typically hold five to 15 passengers including a driver and are often organized through a third party company such as Enterprise Rideshare.
+Vanpool commuters are able to use their transit benefit to cover their monthly costs, up to $260.

-New riders can also take advantage of Vanpool Connect, a new rideshare program from ATP that gives a $50/month subsidy for the cost of vanpooling for the first six months.
+New riders can also take advantage of Vanpool Connect, a rideshare incentive from ATP that gives a $50/month subsidy towards the cost of vanpooling for the first six months.
 Participating riders can also earn referral bonuses and giveaways.
 If you're interested in learning more about Vanpool Connect, visit JoinAVanpool.com.
-One of our business development managers will reach out to you in one business day with additional information.
+One of our business development managers will reach out to you within one business day with additional information.

 uberPOOL and Lyft Line